Crocodile Scute Armor Dermal Plates Teeth, Fossil Bones Dinosaur Age Hell Creek MT

 -

-Borealosuchus: A medium-sized crocodile that reached lengths between 10 to 15 feet (3 to 4.5 meters).
-Borealosuchus had a more slender body compared to Deinosuchus and possessed a long snout with numerous sharp teeth, indicating it primarily fed on fish and smaller vertebrates.
+Borealosuchus: This medium-sized crocodile measured approximately 10–15 feet (3–4.5 meters) in length.
+Compared to Deinosuchus, Borealosuchus had a more slender build and a long snout lined with sharp teeth, indicating a diet focused on fish and smaller vertebrates.

 -

-Leidyosuchus: This smaller crocodile measured about 6 to 8 feet (1.8 to 2.4 meters) in length.
-Leidyosuchus had a broad, rounded snout with blunt teeth adapted for crushing mollusks and crustaceans, suggesting it occupied a different ecological niche compared to its larger relatives.
+Leidyosuchus: A smaller crocodile of about 6–8 feet (1.8–2.4 meters), Leidyosuchus had a broad, rounded snout with blunt teeth, adapted for crushing mollusks, crustaceans, and other small aquatic organisms.
+This morphology suggests it occupied a different ecological niche, minimizing competition with larger crocodiles in the same habitat.